I am a Mdewakanton Dakota rights activist with several

 alcohol in the Americas.

-And I also believe that our Church's attitude and teachings about alcohol are the primary reason
+And I also believe that the Roman Catholic Church's attitude and teachings about alcohol are the primary reason

 why there continues to be a multi-racial